HCIS-Lab/Action-slot/README.md

 This repository contains code for training and evaluating baselines presented in the paper.

 ## 🚀 Installation

-Follow these steps to install `XSkill`:

-1. Create and activate the conda environment:
+Create and activate the conda environment:
    ```
    pip install -e .
    ```